-The small business owners who are working hard and struggling to make it during this crisis, should not be the victims of fraud.
-The PPP is intended to help keep these legitimate companies afloat and those who defraud the program are taking money out of the pockets of these hard-working business owners.
+The small business owners who are working hard and struggling to make it during this crisis should not be the victims of fraud.
+The PPP is intended to help keep these legitimate companies afloat.
+Those who defraud the program are taking money out of the pockets of these hard-working business owners.

 Importance of Whistleblowers

 Employees, auditors, and other individuals may become aware of information that indicates CARES or PPP fraud is taking place.
 Whistleblowers are vital in the prosecution of these cases.
 The False Claims Act is the statute that allows the government to recover damages from fraud.